tldraw/tldraw/README.md

 You can find tldraw on npm [here](https://www.npmjs.com/package/@tldraw/tldraw?activeTab=versions).

-At the moment the tldraw package is in alpha.
-We also ship a canary version which is always up to date with the main branch of this repo.

 ## Contribution

 Please see our [contributing guide](https://github.com/tldraw/tldraw/blob/main/CONTRIBUTING.md).
 Found a bug?
 Please [submit an issue](https://github.com/tldraw/tldraw/issues/new).